-If PVCC is below 4 V, the device is disable.
+If PVCC is below 4 V, the device is disabled.
 If ACDET is below 0.6 V but PVCC is above 4 V, part of the bias is enabled, including a crude bandgap reference, ACFET drive and BATFET drive.
 IADAPT is disabled and pulled down to GND.
 The total quiescent current is less than 10 μ A.

-When ACDET rises above 0.6 V and PVCC is above 4 V, all the bias circuits are enabled and VREF goes to 3.3V.
-IF CHGEN is LOW, the REGN output rises to 6 V. IADAPT becomes valid to proportionally reflect the adapter current.
+When ACDET rises above 0.6 V and PVCC is above 4 V, all the bias circuits are enabled and VREF rises to 3.3 V, and the REGN output rises to 6 V when CHGEN is LOW.
+IADAPT becomes valid to proportionally reflect the adapter current.

 When ACDET keeps rising and passes 2.4 V, a valid AC adapter is present.
-500 ms later, the following occurs:
+700 ms later, the following occurs:

-- ACGOOD is pulled high through the external pull-up resistor to the host digital voltage rail; - ACFET is allowed to turn on and BATFET turns off consequently; (refer to System Power Selector) - Charging begins if all the conditions are satisfied and STAT becomes valid. (refer to Enable and Disable Charging)
+- ACGOOD is pulled high through the external pull-up resistor to the host digital voltage rail; - ACFET is allowed to turn on and BATFET turns off consequently (refer to System Power Selector); - Charging begins if all the conditions are satisfied (refer to Enable and Disable Charging).

-Enable and Disable Charging
+8.3.5 Enable and Disable Charging